-Students who are not ready to enroll in CO 787 and have already completed CO 785 should register for CO 786 each semester until they are ready to enroll in CO 787. \$200 fee per semester.
+Students who are not ready to enroll in CO 787 and have already completed CO 785 should register for CO 786 each semester until they are ready to enroll in CO 787. \$100 fee per semester after one year of internship.
 Prerequisite: CO 785 School Counseling Internship I. No credit.